 The intro actually looks good with an equally nice theme.
 It also shows the 3 wrestlers you can choose: the aforementioned Hulk Hogan and the British Bulldog along with the Ultimate Warrior.

 I recommend the Practice mode if you’re not used to this type of game, although the control scheme is quite easy to learn for it’s simply the directional keys and one attack button.
-The practice mode also doubles as the 2-player mode, but the 2nd player will always control Mr. Perfect, unfortunately.
+The practice mode also doubles as the 2-player mode, but the 2nd player will always control Mr Perfect, unfortunately.
 And all the matches are 1-on-1.
 There are no tag-team matches.

 We’re then taken to the match, which is shown in a side 2D view, with a bottom panel with 2 health bars, a 5-minute timer counting down and the number of credits left (you start with 2 credits).

 If you’re used to fighting games, then wrestling games aren’t much different.
 In this game though, you can move in 4 directions and you can punch and kick the other wrestler.
 But you also have the ability to grapple your opponent when close to him.
 But the moment you grapple an opponent, 2 joystick icons appear in each lower corner of the screen.
-In that moment, you have to wiggle your joystick/gamepad left and right in order to build up a red bar.
+At that moment, you have to wiggle your joystick/gamepad left and right to build up a red bar.
 Whoever fills the bar first, performs a special grappling move unique to each wrestler (although said move doesn’t seem to take more health than the other attacks).